spacesiren/spacesiren/docs/getting-started.md

 ### Terraform Backend

-Copy the `terraform-backend.tf.example` file to `terraform-backend.tf` and replace the value for `bucket` with the name of your Terraform states bucket.
+Copy the `terraform-local.tf.example` file to `terraform-local.tf` and replace the value for `bucket` with the name of your Terraform states bucket.

 ### Terraform Variables